Jean Besancenot: Ethnographic and artistic works

-Costumes du Maroc (1942)
+Costumes et types du Maroc (1942)

 For his illustrated book Costumes du Maroc (1942), he identified three basic categories of costumes: rural Berber dress, Jewish dress and urban citizens' costumes, some of which showing influences from Arab culture.
 Moreover, each of the portraits of his 60 gouache paintings was attributed to a specific social role (married woman, palace guard, musician etc.), city or region, and Berber dress also assigned to corresponding tribal groups.
 His artistic portraits on a white background show more women than men (43 and 17 respectively), most of them in elaborate dress that the author found "the most beautiful or at least most representative".

 As these forms of dress were still very much current and differentiated in the 1930s, Besancenot remarked that in rural areas, each type of dress represented a tribal identity.
 Commenting on the different forms of Moroccan dress, he drew special emphasis to the draped garments, especially common in rural communities, and to the more urban traditions of the so-called Arab dress of Moorish and Near Eastern origin.
 In more than 100 detailed comments on the different kinds of dress, he observed that urban people differ very clearly by their costume from the rural populations.
 Even so, he observed some fundamental pieces of clothing like the djellaba and the burnous in both groups.
 In all instances, he saw a different appearance according to the changing quality of the fabrics, as well as in the ways the same kind of garment was worn.
 He noted further that "the Moroccan excels in communicating extremely varied expressions by his dress.
 The art of wearing it plays an important role here."

 With regard to the two groups of Moroccan Jews, he presented Jewish brides of Rabat and Fes in their ceremonial dress, as well as an urban gentleman, all representative of the Sephardic communities.
 The other group of Jewish Moroccans, who had lived in the country since ancient times and were part of the Berber population, was represented by ornately dressed women and a boy of the southern regions.

 Besancenot's artistic full size colour portraits could not render sufficient detail of hair styles, shoes or how to drape loose pieces of textiles, like the urban haik or Berber draped garments.
 To provide more information, he added explanations and drawings of such elements of dress on separate pages.
 In detailed drawings, he further described 56 pieces of urban as well as 38 of rural Berber pieces of women's jewellery.

 The first edition of Costumes du Maroc was published in 1943 as a special edition of 300 copies with separate facsimile prints of the 60 costumes.
 Sultan Mohamed V, who opposed the anti-Jewish policy of the Vichy regime in Morocco and later became the first king of Morocco, was one of the first subscribers.
 A reprint of 350 copies was only produced four years before the author's death in 1988, and an enlarged second edition followed in 2008.